mirdulaabalaji/Detection-and-Optimized-Self-Healing-of-Atriculation-Points--in-RPL-Networks/README.md

-# Detection-and-Optimized-Self-Healing-of-Atriculation-Points-
+# Detection-and-Optimized-Self-Healing-of-Atriculation-Points-in-RPL-Networks
-Distributed Cut Vertex Detection and Self-Healing Security for RPL-based WSNs

 This project is a C implementation of a proactive network hardening algorithm for the Contiki-NG operating system.
 It is designed to identify and eliminate topological vulnerabilities in Wireless Sensor Networks (WSNs) that use the RPL routing protocol.

-1. Problem Statement
+## 1. Problem Statement

 The RPL routing protocol, standard in many IoT networks, organizes nodes into a tree-like topology (a DODAG).
 This structure is efficient but inherently fragile, as it creates numerous cut vertices (or articulation points).

 A cut vertex is a node that, if it fails or is compromised, will split the network into two or more disconnected components.
 An attacker can exploit this by launching a "cut-vertex-aware" black-hole or grey-hole attack, disconnecting an entire subtree from the network root and causing catastrophic data loss.

-2. Proposed Solution
+## 2. Proposed Solution

 This algorithm provides a proactive "self-healing" mechanism by transforming the network from a vulnerable tree-like structure into a robust, biconnected graph (a graph with no cut vertices).

 It operates in two main phases:

-Analysis Phase: The algorithm ingests the network topology and uses Tarjan's algorithm for biconnected components (a linear-time $O(V+E)$ algorithm) to identify all cut vertices and partition the graph into its constituent "blocks."
+**Analysis Phase**: The algorithm ingests the network topology and uses Tarjan's algorithm for biconnected components (a linear-time $O(V+E)$ algorithm) to identify all cut vertices and partition the graph into its constituent "blocks."

-Healing (Meshification) Phase: It analyzes the block-cut tree (BCT) structure to find all "leaf blocks" (blocks connected to the network by only one cut vertex).
+**Healing (Meshification) Phase**: It analyzes the block-cut tree (BCT) structure to find all "leaf blocks" (blocks connected to the network by only one cut vertex).
 It then adds a mathematically minimal set of $\lceil k/2 \rceil$ redundant edges to connect pairs of these leaf blocks, "stitching" the graph together.

 This process eliminates all single points of failure, ensuring that the failure or compromise of any single node cannot disconnect the network.

-3. Features
+## 3. Features

-Cut Vertex Detection: Implements Tarjan's efficient $O(V+E)$ algorithm.
+**Cut Vertex Detection**: Implements Tarjan's efficient $O(V+E)$ algorithm.

-Optimal Meshification: Calculates and adds the minimal number of redundant edges to achieve biconnectivity.
+**Optimal Meshification**: Calculates and adds the minimal number of redundant edges to achieve biconnectivity.

-Performance Statistics: Generates a detailed report in the console, including:
+**Performance Statistics**: Generates a detailed report in the console, including:

-Execution time breakdown (ms) for each phase.
++ Execution time breakdown (ms) for each phase.

-Network overhead analysis (edge overhead %, degree increase).
++ Network overhead analysis (edge overhead %, degree increase).

-Algorithm efficiency (ms/node, ms/edge).
++ Algorithm efficiency (ms/node, ms/edge).

-Final validation (Initial vs. Final cut vertex count).
++ Final validation (Initial vs. Final cut vertex count).

-Visualization: Automatically generates .dot graph files and uses Graphviz to render .png images of the network before and after hardening.
+**Visualization**: Automatically generates .dot graph files and uses Graphviz to render .png images of the network before and after hardening.

-Blue Node: Root
++ Blue Node: Root

-Red Nodes: Cut Vertices (in the "before" image)
++ Red Nodes: Cut Vertices (in the "before" image)

-Green Edges: Newly added redundant edges (in the "after" image)
++ Green Edges: Newly added redundant edges (in the "after" image)

-4. Getting Started
+## 4. Getting Started

 Prerequisites